rgambord/c99-doc/doc/sections/7/3/7/2/index.rst

 .. _9899_7.3.7.2p2:

+.. container:: snum

+   :ref:`2 <9899_7.3.7.2p2>`

-:ref:`2 <9899_7.3.7.2p2>` The clog functions compute the complex natural (base-e) logarithm of z, with a branch cut along the negative real axis.
+The clog functions compute the complex natural (base-e) logarithm of z, with a branch cut along the negative real axis.

 .. rubric:: Returns

 .. _9899_7.3.7.2p3:

+.. container:: snum

+   :ref:`3 <9899_7.3.7.2p3>`

-:ref:`3 <9899_7.3.7.2p3>` The clog functions return the complex natural logarithm value, in the range of a strip mathematically unbounded along the real axis and in the interval [-ipi , +ipi ] along the imaginary axis.
+The clog functions return the complex natural logarithm value, in the range of a strip mathematically unbounded along the real axis and in the interval [-ipi , +ipi ] along the imaginary axis.